 How do banks reach new customers?
 The industry as a whole is seeing a decline in the number of lobby transactions, and mobile and app-based banking is on the rise.
-Still, physical banks remain important for the customers and communities they serve.
+Still, the physical location of the bank is the number one reason why people bank where they do.
 Knowing all this, how can you get more potential customers into your facilities?

 Co-branding is an innovative approach to bank design.
-By co-branding with another business, you're creating an environment to draw more non-customer traffic into the bank.
-This is a great way to meet new people in your community that you might otherwise never see, which creates opportunities to begin building relationships.
+By co-branding with another business, banks create an environment to draw more non-customer traffic into the bank.
+It is a proven way to meet new people in your community and create opportunities to begin building relationships.

 In Banking, Relationships Are Still Key